Tuesday, August 27, 2024

 After a very full morning of tours, we went on to Kirkwall where we had free time and could pick up some lunch.
 This time we selected a couple of sausage rolls and some Urn Bru (a Scottish soft drink).

 Cathie found a wool shop (of course) and purchased some special yarn she wanted.
 We watch the periodic Youtube videos of a couple named Auskerry who have lived on the small island of Auskerry for 50 years or more, raising their 4 children there.
 They maintain a herd of rare seaweed-eating sheep, and the wool from those sheep is their main source of income.
 The Auskerry couple are the only residents of Auskerry island, now that their kids have grown and moved on.
-Their children come back to visit and help out though; one son has videography skills, and creates the Youtube videos.
+Their children come back to visit and help out though; one son has videography skills, and creates the Youtube videos each summer.

 Another beautiful cathedral, in Kirkwall this time